Overview

 Loans and Withdrawals

-The money in your account is intended as a long-term investment to help you prepare for your financial needs in retirement.
+The money in your account is intended to be a long-term investment to help you prepare for your financial needs in retirement.
 However, under certain circumstances, you may be able to access money from your account before reaching retirement age.

 For more information about loans and withdrawals, visit the Fidelity website or call 800-835-5097.